decentramall/decentramall-ui/webui/README.md

 yarn dev
 ```

-Requires powergate running.
-See [here](https://docs.textile.io/powergate/localnet/#setup).
+Requires `.env.local`, deployed smart-contracts and powergate instance.
+Only then run the webui.

+To fill `.env.local` look at `.env.local.example` (parameters are explained below).

+To deploy the smart-contracts in a localnet, go to *smart-contracts* folder and run `yarn devenv`.
+It should start a ganache instance and deploy the smart-contracts.
+Please, run `yarn generate-types` as we use automatically generated types for easier integration.

+To start a local powergate, see [here](https://docs.textile.io/powergate/localnet/#setup).
 Everytime you start a the local testnet, it starts with clean spaces, so you need to create an FFS.
 Run `pow ffs create` (see [here](https://docs.textile.io/powergate/#command-line-interface) how to install *pow cli*) anywhere on your machine and copy the token to *.env.local* file to *NEXT_PUBLIC_FFS_TOKEN* variable.

 ### Run tests